southsidedean/deploy-confluence-k8s-using-podman/README.md

 ## Prerequisites

 You will need an x64 Linux instance (physical or virtual) to deploy the Confluence container we will be using.
 You're also going to need Podman installed and configured on your Linux instance.
-If you need to accomplish this, see the [Deploying a Kubernetes-In-Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://www.linkedin.com/pulse/deploying-kubernetes-in-docker-kind-cluster-using-podman-tom-dean-1c/) article above.
+If you need to accomplish this, see the [Deploying a Kubernetes-In-Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://github.com/southsidedean/deploy-kind-using-podman-ubuntu) article.

-You're also going to need the YAML manifest we created in the [Using Podman to Generate and Test a Kubernetes YAML Manifest](https://www.linkedin.com/pulse/using-podman-generate-test-kubernetes-yaml-manifest-tom-dean/) article.
+You're also going to need the YAML manifest we created in the [Using Podman to Generate and Test a Kubernetes YAML Manifest](https://github.com/southsidedean/using-podman-generate-test-k8s-manifest) tutorial.
 If you haven't generated the YAML manifest, head over to that article and do it!

 Finally, you're going to need a Kubernetes-In-Docker, or KIND cluster.
 If you have another Kubernetes cluster to deploy to, you can use that.
-If you need to prepare your host to deploy a KIND cluster, this is also covered in the [Deploying a Kubernetes-In-Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://www.linkedin.com/pulse/deploying-kubernetes-in-docker-kind-cluster-using-podman-tom-dean-1c/) article.
+If you need to prepare your host to deploy a KIND cluster, this is also covered in the [Deploying a Kubernetes-In-Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://github.com/southsidedean/deploy-kind-using-podman-ubuntu) tutorial.

 ## Deploying a Kubernetes-In-Docker (KIND) Cluster